Kabindas/microsvc/readme.md

 There are two migrations, one for each database, to play with this there is a <b><i>util.txt</i></b> at microsvc.services/DbRepos with some commands to run on Package Manager Console.

+All the filtering, sorting and order of data is done with nuget <b>Fop</b> component.
+Please check all Fop operators available at https://github.com/arslanaybars/Fop

 <p align="right">(<a href="#top">back to top</a>)</p>

 <!-- CONTRIBUTING -->